-Although C++ is the predominant language for options pricing, I decided to see how I would fare producing an all-Python based library.
-Not only would this improve my Python skills, but it would allow a straightforward integration of the library into the site.
+Although C++ is the predominant language for options pricing, it was decided for the purposes of learning that the team would concentrate on an all-Python based library.
+Not only would this provide the team with the chance to practice their Python skills, but it also allows a straightforward integration of the library into the site.

-The library, which I am tentatively naming PyQuant, is very simple at the moment.
+The library is tentatively named PyQuant and has very limited functionality at this stage.
 It consists of two major components, a set of closed-form solutions for Vanilla calls/puts and the Digitals and a basic Monte Carlo pricer which prices the Double-Digitals and Power Options.
-In time I will hunt down or derive closed-form solutions for all options that I am able to, but right now I am enjoying the development of the Monte Carlo solver.
+In time further options that contain closed-form solutions will be added for validation purposes, but at this stage the team is concentrating on the development of the Monte Carlo solver.

 The closed form solutions rely on two statistical functions - the Normal Probability Density Function and the Cumulative Normal Distribution Function.
 A numerical approximation to the CNDF can be found in .
-In fact, many of the closed form solutions are given in that text, which is where I obtained them from.
-With the NPDF an CNDF I was able to calculate solutions for the Vanilla Calls and Puts, as well as the common Greeks: Delta, Gamma, Rho, Vega and Theta.
-I'm still working on closed form solutions for the Digital options.
+With the NPDF and CNDF it is possible to calculate solutions for the Vanilla Calls and Puts, as well as the common Greeks: Delta, Gamma, Rho, Vega and Theta.
+A closed form solution for Digital options is also possible.

 The Monte Carlo based solutions work differently.
 There is one module that contains all of the pay-off objects for each type of option - Call, Put, Forward, Digital Call etc. Another module stores option objects.
 In the case of the Vanilla option, an expiry time and a pay-off are required.
 The strike is encapsulated in the pay-off object, which ensures code resuability for both pay-offs and options.
 The final module includes Monte Carlo engines which calculate a large range of stock path evolutions (based on Geometric Brownian Motion) and use these to calculate an expected pay-off of the option.
 The pay-off is discounted at the risk-free rate and this provides the price.